 -

-Are ATM machines widely available and do they issue cash against my debit/ credit card?
+Are ATM machines widely available and do they issue cash against

 -